 The Bristol area has an abundance of ditches, drainage rhynes and river systems.
 Aquatic communities are displayed in the large pool containing plantings of bogbean Menyanthes trifoliata and water plantain Alisma plantago-aquatica.
 Further development of the aquatic plantings is planned and will include water lily Nymphaea alba, yellow water-lily Nuphar lutea and frogbit Hydrocharis morsus-ranae.

 Local calcareous grassland habitats of Durdham and Clifton Downs are represented.
-This display is currently under construction, when complete it will display the herb rich grassland overlying the thin soils of these biologically rich areas.
-Species to be grown include: crested dogs tail Cynosurus cristatus and compact brome Anisantha madritensis into which herb plants will be planted including cowlsip Primula veris, horseshore vetch Hippocrepis comosa, kidney vetch Anthyllis vulneraria, and common centaury Centaurium erythraea.
+This display showcases the herb rich grassland overlying the thin soils of these biologically rich areas.
+Species grown include: crested dogs tail Cynosurus cristatus and compact brome Anisantha madritensis into which herb plants will be planted including cowlsip Primula veris, horseshore vetch Hippocrepis comosa, kidney vetch Anthyllis vulneraria, and common centaury Centaurium erythraea.
 The removal of nutrient rich top soil and the importation of nutrient poor soil and aggregate mix from local quarries has helped to create a low nutrient environment, important to prevent strong growing grasses from dominating the display.
 The hemi-parasite yellow rattle Rhinanthus minor has been sown and will reduce the vigour of grass species further so allowing the herb flora to proliferate.

 Recently described whitebeamsfrom the Avon Gorge; Sorbus leighensis, Sorbus whiteana, Sorbus x avonensis, Sorbus x robertsonii and Sorbus x houstoniae are currently being raised in the garden for planting along one side of the calcareous grassland display.